 Being an IP based router the FireBrick config has a lot of places where an IP address can be entered.
-In some cases a simple single IP address, but in some cases as an IP and subnet size (CIDR notation) or even a range of IP addresses.
-Often a list of IP addresses or ranges can be specified 9space separated list).
+In some cases a simple single IP address, but in other cases as an IP and subnet size (CIDR notation) or even a range of IP addresses.
+Often a list of IP addresses and/or ranges can be specified in a space separated list.